visgl/deck.gl/docs/api-reference/extensions/terrain-extension.md

 ##### `terrainFittingMode` ('offset' | 'drape')

-How data should be fit to the terrain surface.
+How data should be fitted to the terrain surface.
 If not specified, will be automatically determined from the layer type.

 - `offset`: each object is translated vertically by the elevation at its anchor (usually defined by an accessor called `getPosition`, e.g. icon, scatterplot).
 This is the desired behavior for layers that render 3D objects.
 - `drape`: each object is overlaid as a texture over the terrain surface.
 All altitude and extrusion in the layer will be ignored.